Chalice has been serving children and seniors in Kenya since 1996 in nine sites in both rural and urban communities.

-Mombasa - Chalice has worked in Mombasa since 2001, partnering with the Sisters of Our Lady of Charity (OLC).
+Mombasa - Chalice has worked in Mombasa since 2001, partnering with the Sisters of St. Joseph.
 The site is situated on the outskirts of this coastal city, where the city’s poorest families live.
 Under the direction of Sr. Janefrances, the site focuses on orphans, vulnerable children, widows, single parent families, and those infected or affected by HIV/AIDS.
 The parents and guardians of sponsored children receive micro-finance and financial literacy training, as well as sessions on good hygiene practices, sanitation, nutrition, and parenting.
 The site works with the parents to promote livelihood improvement through small business development.

 Saidia - Chalice has partnered with the Saidia Children’s Home (orphanage) in the town of Gilgil since 2011.
 Everlyn Muhahala directs the sponsorship program in several schools in the community, based out of the orphanage.
 The site serves a transient and internally-displaced population, and HIV is prevalent.
 All sponsored children have a baseline pediatric assessment done, including general health, eye, and dental checkups.
 Several schools within the site have gardens which grow enough food to conduct daily school-feeding programs; some even have excess to sell for profit.

-Asembo (aka Rafiki-Ogwedi) - Chalice has partnered with the Rafiki Wa Maendeleo Trust (RWMT) in the villages around Asembo in Kenya's Nyanza province,since 2008.
-Ian Thomas directs the sponsorship program, which is supported by the Chalice Children Nutrition Fund.
+Asembo (aka Rafiki-Ogwedhi) - Chalice has partnered with the Franciscan Sisters of St. Anne in the villages around Asembo in Kenya's Nyanza province ,since 2008.
+Sister Miriam Jagugo directs the sponsorship program, which is supported by the Chalice Children Nutrition Fund.
 Agriculture projects have been implemented, and sponsored families are introduced to good farming methods through community-run resource centres and work with groups to promote sustainable small scale agri-businesses.
-In addition to sponsorship, the site provides training to parents and youth in nutrition, HIV/AIDS care, diabetes, geriatric nutrition, micronutrient supplementation, kitchen gardening, nutrition-sensitive agriculture, meal preparation, nutrition for autistic children, and oral hygiene.
+In addition to sponsorship, the site provides training to parents and youth in nutrition, HIV/AIDS care, diabetes, geriatric nutrition, micronutrient supplementation, kitchen gardening, nutrition-sensitive agriculture, meal preparation, nutrition, and oral hygiene.